 A number of factors can increase a child’s risk of developing CVT.
 These include:

 - chronic infections, such as ear or sinus infections that don’t heal

 How is cerebral venous thrombosis diagnosed?

-If a physician suspects that your child has cerebral venous thrombosis (CVT), they will conduct a physical exam and take a thorough medical history.
+If a physician suspects that your child has CVT, they will conduct a physical exam and take a thorough medical history.
 They may also recommend certain diagnostic tests, such as:

 - computed tomography (CT) scans to produce images of your child’s brain